 Financial analysts study investment, spending and saving options for a business or industry.
 They are expert guides to decision-making, providing written and in-person advice to business leaders.
 Analysts are employed by insurance companies, credit institutions, banks and super funds.

 Human resources (HR) manager

-HR professionals liaise between employees and managers to answer questions, coordinate requests, manage contracts, and resolve conflicts arising in the workplace.
+HR is a popular career for people persons.
+You liaise between employees and managers to answer questions, coordinate requests, manage contracts, and resolve workplace conflicts.
 HR managers oversee staffing, orientation and training, and duties such as payroll, benefits and employee evaluation.

 Market research analyst

 Market research analysts study consumer trends and analyse sales and market conditions.
 They collect competitor data, monitor advertising campaigns, and gauge the market position of a company or industry.
 This role is essential for effective marketing of products and services.

 Marketing managers develop marketing strategies to build awareness around a product or service.
 They should have expertise across a range of promotional platforms, including online, print and television, to plan effective advertising campaigns.
 Managers direct staff and meet the needs of clients.

 Sales representatives sell goods or services to businesses, other organisations and individual customers.
 An everyday aspect of the job is contacting existing and potential customers to solicit orders.
 Sales reps should have good product awareness and communication skills across all media formats.

 Logisticians and purchasing agents often work in warehouses and manufacturing facilities.
 They plan and track the movement of products using procurement and inventory software systems.
 A purchasing agent is in charge of buying items, such as industrial equipment or office supplies.